Looking at the LBPD

 Like most law enforcement agencies — they’ve been both admired and reviled.
 Brave and weak.
 Skilled and sloppy.
 Just like the rest of us mortals — they are imperfect.
 But the big difference is the police must do an impossible job (plus, face death every shift).

 While Long Branch remains the “Friendly City” — local cops must get a fair share of credit for keeping necessary order through the many years.
 It’s never been an easy job (being a city cop seldom is).
 The Long Branch Police Department (LBPD) came into being just about the time a President of the United States decided to spend summers in town.
 Making for demanding work right away.
-Organized in 1868, the LBPD started with just one policeman (called “marshal”), Cornelius Van Derveer.
+Organized in 1868, the LBPD started with just one policeman (called a “marshal”), Cornelius Van Derveer.

 An early Long Branch true-believer, by June 1873 Van Derveer had been appointed to the Long Branch Commission.
 The five-member governing body created when the town was incorporated as a borough in April 1867.
 Prior to that, Van Derveer had been a member of the Ocean Township Committee which ran Long Branch prior to 1904.
 He also helped build the Church of the Presidents in Elberon.